US coronavirus cases surpass 1 million and the death toll is greater than US losses in Vietnam War - KVIA

 As some researchers say deaths could rise significantly in coming weeks, the number of confirmed coronavirus cases in the United States has topped 1 million and the deaths toll has surpassed the total of US troop fatalities during the Vietnam War.

-As of Tuesday afternoon, there are more than 1,010,000 people in the United States who have or have had the virus, according to a tally from health officials by Johns Hopkins University.
-At least 58,365 people have died.
+As of Tuesday evening, there are more than 1,012,000 people in the United States who have or have had the virus, according to a tally from health officials by Johns Hopkins University.
+At least 58,356 people have died.

 A total of 58,220 Americans died during the war in Vietnam, where fighting lasted more than 10 years.